lukecav/awesome-elementor/README.md

 * [QuadMenu – OceanWP Mega Menu](https://wordpress.org/plugins/quadmenu-oceanwp/) - Integrates QuadMenu with the OceanWP theme.
 * [Extended Buttons for Elementor](https://wordpress.org/plugins/extended-buttons-for-elementor/) - An Extended of Elementor Button Widget - Two buttons inline with separator text in-between.
 Option such as, to adjust space between, hide separator text on mobile or make buttons fullwidth on mobile and many others.
 * [WidgetKit for Elementor](https://wordpress.org/plugins/widgetkit-for-elementor/) - Huge collection of pro quality element or section for use in Elementor page builder,which you help to create any kind of complicated design without coding.Â  Elementor Page Builder must be installed and activated.
+* [Templementor – Persistent Elementor Templates](https://wordpress.org/plugins/templementor/) - Create persistent templates with Elementor to shape up and edit your pages in minutes.

 ## Themes which work well with Elementor

+* [OceanWP](https://oceanwp.org/) - OceanWP is the perfect WordPress theme totally free to use with your prefered page builder.
+* [Astra](https://wordpress.org/themes/astra/) - Astra is the fastest, fully customizable & beautiful theme suitable for blogs, personal portfolios and business websites.
+* [Astra Child Theme](https://github.com/brainstormforce/astra-child) - Child theme for Astra Theme, a very lightweight and beautiful theme made to work with Page Builders.
 * [GeneratePress](https://generatepress.com/) - Responsive, Free WordPress Theme GeneratePress is fast, powerful and easy to use.
-* [OceanWP](https://oceanwp.org/) - OceanWP is the perfect WordPress theme totally free to use with your prefered page builder.
 * [EleMate](https://wordpress.org/themes/elemate/) - EleMate(Elementor Material) is a custom theme for the Elementor plugin utilising the Material design CSS framework.
 * [Base Theme](https://www.sitepoint.com/basetheme/) - Minimal.
 Clean.
 Simple.
 Lightweight.
 Responsive.
 * [Actions](https://wordpress.org/themes/actions/) - Simple, clean and actionable WordPress theme built around Actions.
 Supports a left or right sidebar, full width narrow as well as full width wide modes.
-* [Astra](https://wordpress.org/themes/astra/) - Astra is the fastest, fully customizable & beautiful theme suitable for blogs, personal portfolios and business websites.
-* [Astra Child Theme](https://github.com/brainstormforce/astra-child) - Child theme for Astra Theme, a very lightweight and beautiful theme made to work with Page Builders.

 * [Tiny Hestia](https://wordpress.org/themes/tiny-hestia/) - Tiny Hestia is a child theme for blogging enthusiasts and for page builders fans.

 ## Elementor Performance